 Irati Forest

-The Selva de Irati (“Forest of Irati”) is the second largest and best preserved beech and pine forest in Europe, after the Black Forest in Germany.
-The Forest of Irati is located in the northeast of Navarre and covers more than 17,000 hectares of forest.
-It extends through the valleys of Aezkoa and Salazar, where is also one of the most beautiful villages of Navarre, Ochagavía, can be found.
+The Selva de Irati (“Irati Forest”) is the second largest and best preserved beech and pine forest in Europe, after the Black Forest in Germany.
+The Irati Forest is a beautiful place to visit and is located in the northeast of Navarre and covers more than 17,000 hectares of forest.
+It extends through the valleys of Aezkoa and Salazar, where one of the most beautiful villages in Navarre, Ochagavía, can be found.

 Every season of the year offers a unique experience in the Forest of Irati.
 In the spring the forest awakens to life with the fresh green of new leaves and blooming flowers.
 The summer months invite you to take walks along the winding paths and cool off on the banks of the Irati and Urbeltza rivers.
 In the autumn transforms the forest into an enchanting color spectacle.
 The leaves turn into a beautiful palette of red, yellow and orange.
 Even in the winter the Forest of Irati has its charm.
 The snow-covered landscapes provide an idyllic backdrop for winter activities such as cross-country skiing and snowshoeing.